-Student Services provides a wide range of services and resources to help you reach your goals.
+Student Services provides a wide range of services and resources to help you reach your goals, including:

-NIC’s Counselling Services offers career and educational counselling, problem solving, learning strategies and crisis counselling.
+Counselling Services: career and educational counselling, problem solving, learning strategies and crisis counselling

-NIC’s Accessible Learning provides support for students with documented disabilities.
-The Library & Learning Commons offers research help, student technical services, peer tutoring, writing and math support.
+Library & Learning Commons: offers research help, student technical services, peer tutoring, writing and math support.

 NIC offers flexible study options that may apply to some or all members of the Canadian Forces.
 Contact the military advisor to set up your program and to discuss what is possible.